 If the parents of the child are getting divorced, the custody arrangement becomes part of the divorce decree.
 The decree states with whom the child will live, the visitation arrangements and who is to provide financial support for the child.
 We want what is best for the child and would never put a child in a precarious situation.
 But at the same time, we do not want to deny any child access to a parent (unless there is a valid reason e.g. abuse).
-We weigh everyone option when strategizing a custody case.
+We weigh everyone options when strategizing a custody case.

 If the parents of the child were never married, most states automatically award custody to the biological mother.
 If the father wants physical custody he has to take steps in order to have himself considered.
 Usually, the unwed father cannot win custody from a mother who is a good parent, but he may have priority over relatives, foster parents or strangers who want to adopt his child.

 Custody cases don’t have to be vicious.
 Both parents want to act in the best interest of the child, and so do we.
-That is why we offer initial free consultations to evaluate your situation and come up with options that will not negatively impact the child.
+That is why we offer initial consultations to evaluate your situation and come up with options that will not negatively impact the child.
 If you need a child custody attorney in Thousand Oaks, give The Law Offices of Stephanie L. Mahdavi today.